claudioandre-br/packages/README.md

 ## Testing

-Our CI (continuous integration) testing scheme stresses John the Ripper source code
+Using multiple providers, I've created my DevOps infrastructure.
+I am mostly interested in quality assurance, CI (continuous integration), and CD (continuous delivery).
+To achieve this goal, our testing scheme builds, scrutinizes and inspects the source code of John the Ripper
 using:

 - Microsoft Windows:
   - Windows Server 2012 R2 Datacenter (6.3.9600 N/A Build 9600);